 Finally, after 24 hours, Sara and Stephen were told that both babies still had heartbeats.
 The couple was overjoyed.

 Sara remembers that Dr. Bligard told her she wouldn’t consider the surgery a full success “until we actually delivered the babies.”
 After she was discharged from Barnes-Jewish Hospital, Sara was co-monitored by Drs.
 Smith and Paul every week until 32 weeks and five days gestation, when Sara and Stephen’s identical twin daughters, Arya and Kinsley, were born to a grateful mom and dad via C-section at the Childbirth Center at Missouri Baptist Medical Center.
-The twins stayed in Missouri Baptist Medical Center’s newborn intensive care unit for three weeks, and today they are thriving.
+The twins stayed in Missouri Baptist Medical Center’s level 3 newborn intensive care unit for three weeks, and today they are thriving.

 As promised, it was Stephen who named Baby A, the twin who Sara and Stephen worried wouldn’t survive the surgery.